AhmedAshrafFayeq/MyNews/MyNews/MyNews/Docs/README.md

 * State
   - State pattern was applied in SearchViewController to handle the different states of the result controller that manage showing the news depending on search or fetching from api

+  * Languages
+  - Localization was used to handle phone's language if (Arabic or English)